Afr0t/imacodeAI/README.md

 ## License
 📝
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE) file for details.

 ## Contact
 📧
-If you have any questions, suggestions, or feedback, feel free to contact us at your-email@example.com or open an issue in this repository.
+If you have any questions, suggestions, or feedback, feel free to contact us at diengue.duvaln@gmail.com or open an issue in this repository.